XiaoTianFan/Anthropineral-Digital-Set-Design/shared/documentation/PROJECT_PLAN.md

 - Socket.IO for real-time communication
 - Three.js r140 for 3D graphics
 - Windows PowerShell environment
+- Complete auto-import testing capability

+**🎉 Major Milestone Achieved: The system now provides a complete automated workflow from SD card insertion to eye detection and display!**

 This plan provides a comprehensive roadmap.
 We can adjust and elaborate on specific sections as development progresses.